TritonDataCenter/rfd/rfd/0007/README.md

 the stale cache.
 The state could be as simple as an nvlist_t saved per datalink via librename.

+### Challenges with Aggregations

+LLDP and link aggregations don't really work together very well at the moment.
+When a link aggregation is created, we end up not allowing any active use of the DLPI device, which means we specifically bind to the LLDP Ethertype.

+We'll need to investigate a new way of handling this, perhaps adding a way for an aggregation to forego subscribing to a given SAP and leaving it to the parent devices.

 ### Deliverables

 This project will deliver the following components:

+* A new series of sysevents that will be used to indicate that the state of a datalink has changed.

+* A new syseventd plugin which will watch for the above system events, perform hysteresis, and update sysinfo occasionally.

-* A new daemon that manages both the lldp protocol and the datalink state change logic.
-This daemon should be disabled by default in illumos; however, it will be enabled by default in SmartOS.
+* A new lldpd daemon which is responsible for participating in the lldp protocol.
+This daemon should be disabled by default in illumos;
+  however, it will be enabled by default in SmartOS.

 * A client library that allows other software to explore and use the lldp information.